wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 		sudo chmod g+w /var/www/html/                 # grant write permission to group lampappgroup

 	>[AZURE.NOTE] You may need to login again if you want modify a file in /var/www/html/.
--	Use any SFTP client (such as FileZilla) to connect to the DNS name of your virtual machine (for example,  lampdemo.cloudapp.net) and navigate to /**var/www/html** to publish your site.
+-	Use any SFTP client (such as FileZilla) to connect to the DNS name of your virtual machine (for example,  lampdemo.chinacloudapp.cn) and navigate to /**var/www/html** to publish your site.
 ![][18]